wyattscarpenter/cs3113/1/README.txt

 POSIX-compatible operating system.

 References
 For this project, I used no references beyond the man pages and the information and materials presented as part of the class.
-My program is decended from strtokeg.c, as provided in the project 1 specification, and uses code from environ.c (also in the spec) and copy.c (provided as part of tlpi example code).
+My program is decended from strtokeg.c, as provided in the project 1 specification, and uses code from environ.c (also in the spec). copy.c (provided as part of tlpi example code) was also consulted.